Psychiatric Service Animal Letters

 Are you Anxious?
 Depressed?
 Have Panic Attacks?
-Or Fear Flying?
+Fear of Flying?

-You may be eligible for an Emotional Support Animal prescription letter to allow your dog or cat access to “no pet” residences and airplanes.
+You may be eligible for a psychiatric service animal letter to allow your animal access to public buildings and airplanes.

 - Under the Americans with Disabilities Act (ADA), a service animal is defined as an animal that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the animal must be directly related to the person's disability.